Optimization Techniques for Unsupervised Complex Table Reasoning via Self-Training Framework: Framework

 \section{Framework}

-In this section, we present our proposed unified framework UCTR (for Unsupervised Complex Tabular Reasoning).
-UCTR has two essential modules: NL-Generator, Program-Executor, and two novel operators: Table-To-Text and Text-To-Table.
-With these carefully designed components, UCTR can generate human-like data for various tabular reasoning scenarios.
-Figure \ref{framework} shows how UCTR generates joint table-text reasoning instances using SQL queries on a table from the TAT-QA dataset.
-UCTR mainly has two different data generation pipelines, depending on whether the Table-To-Text operator or the Text-To-Table operator is used.
+In this section, we present our proposed \lizy{self-training framework for unsupervised complex tabular reasoning, UCTR-ST. UCTR-ST uses three essential modules to generate human-like data for various tabular reasoning scenarios: Program-Management, Program-Transformation, and Table-Text Manipulator.
+The left part of Figure \ref{framework} shows how UCTR-ST generates joint table-text reasoning instances using SQL queries on a table from the TAT-QA dataset.
+Note that the Table-Text Manipulator consists of two operators: Table-To-Text and Table-To-Text, corresponding to two different data generation methods.
+The right part of the figure depicts the self-training process.
+We show more details of each part of the workflow below. }